 Natsuki, who has no pretensions of being a paragon of morality, admits to this in Windows of the Soul, regarding Umi Tsuda, the fiancee of a First District member Shizuru had killed, and who, in the fic, tries to kill Shizuru.
 Natsuki admits that what Shizuru did to Umi's fiancee was terrible, but while she understands why Umi would seek revenge, she cannot agree or sympathize, simply because if Shizuru took away someone close to Umi, Umi is now trying to take away someone close to Natsuki.

 Chatoyance's The Conversion Bureau stories have the ponies and PER doing very questionable if not outright villainous actions.
-Which they then proceed to excoriate humanity for daring to defend itself, even if it might require doing the exact same thing.
+At the same time, they excoriate humanity for doing the exact same things.
+Even if those actions are done in defense of humanity.

 An old MLP:FiMDark Fic called The Glass Salvo has Equestria declare war against humanity for being too violent and bloodthirsty.
 Never mind that the Equestrians launch a totally unprovoked attack against Earth to do so.